Founders and History

 Pierce published The Trait Toolkit: Application Manual for WorkPlace Big Five Profile™ and the SchoolPlace Big Five Profile™.

 Paradigm Personality Labs completes the final phase of its transition to new leadership.
-Jane and Pierce Howard each become co-founder and consultant emeritus and continue to work on Paradigm projects.
+Jane and Pierce Howard phase out their responsibilities and a new management team including Ruchi Shah, VP – Client Solutions.
 The new management team is Lisa Dunbar (CEO), Ruchi Shah (Vice President – Client Solutions), and Bo Boylan (Strategic Advisor).